HiYulia/Inventory-Control-and-Demand-Forecasting/README.md

 We recommend reiterating and predicting demand for at least 1 year using historical data in order to come to a more definite conclusion regarding the accuracy of the models.

+### Backtesting
+Historical Simulation approximates the conditional distribution of returns using a rolling window with typically one or two years of past returns.
+It is nonparametric and easy to implement, hence favored by practitioners, but it relies on assumptions; it assumes that returns are independent and identically distributed.
+It ignores stylized facts such as volatility clustering and leverage effects, and the time-varying dynamics of returns is only accounted for by the rolling window.
+Moreover, Historical Simulation is under-responsive to changes in conditional risk (see Pritsker, 2006 ).